tesommer/FreeCrumbs/Builder/Home/README.md

 #### Macro script reference

 This is a list of macro script commands.
-A script allows declaration of integer variables.
+A script allows integer-variable declarations.
 For any parameter written in &lt;angles&gt;, either an integer literal or script variable may be used.

 * ``add_key_code_variables``: